slisovski/IndoEuropeanFlyway_Rosefinch/docs/06-References.md

 # Acknowledgements

 PM and TA were supported by the Czech Science Foundation, project no. P506/10/0716.
+This work was financially supported by Ministry of Culture of the Czech Republic (DKRVO 2014/17, 2015/18 and DKRVO 2019–2023/6.VIII.d, National Museum, 00023272).

+# Ethics
+Fieldwork was carried out in accordance with the current federal laws.
+Capturing, handling and geolocator deployment was approved by the german xx (), the animal care and ethics representatives of Ministry of Culture of the Czech Republic (No. 02/2011), xxx

 # References